ts-igor/donut-shop-layout/README.md

 ## Prebuilt files

-If you just want to look at the pages, last prebuilt files are under *dist* directory.
+If you just want to look at the pages, latest prebuilt files are under *dist* directory.

 ## Installation for development